Vacation at Lake Bled in Slovenia

 Arrival to Lake Bled

-For example, book your journey here by flight, bus or train*.
-By car you can reach the old town of Bled from Munich, for example, in three hours and 45 minutes (without traffic).
-From Salzburg, however, it takes around two and a half hours and from Vienna around four hours.
+Compare and book flights here*.
+(Advertisement) By car, you can reach the old town from Munich in three hours and 45 minutes (without traffic).
+From Salzburg, however, it takes about two and a half hours and from Vienna about four hours.
 The nearest airport is definitely Ljubljana.

 Car Rentals: